 CNG Fuel System and Tank Maintenance

 Compressed natural gas (CNG) fuel systems require different maintenance than conventional fuel systems.
-Technicians should regularly inspect and replace the fuel filter, which removes any oil or contaminants in the CNG.
+Technicians should regularly inspect and replace the fuel filter, which removes any oil or contaminants in the fuel.
 This filter generally needs to be replaced annually by a qualified service facility; owners should check their owner's manual for the specific requirements of their vehicle.
-In some cases filters should be drained of any contaminants on a more regular basis, depending upon the application.
+In some cases, filters should be drained of any contaminants on a more regular basis, depending upon the application.

 CNG Tank End-of-Life